1. Use all available space – even the problem areas

 In small store premises, it’s important to think outside the box and utilise all available space for your shop floor.

 Problem areas, such as protruding chimney breasts can potentially be transformed into a nook for your till point or in-built storage drawers.
-Speak to an ASF advisor to find out how.
+Speak to an ASF advisor or your refurbishment contractor to find out how.
 At the very least, in-built units, positioned around – or inside – the seemingly unusable area, are a perfectly viable option.
 You’ll be surprised at what you can fit in.

 Bonus tip: It helps to think vertically when you choose your small room décor – are you utilising all of the possible space above your units?